top of page

 There are routines to add and multiply spectra, where the "interweaving" of non-equal wavelength arrays is taken care of by the library.

-You can create standard spectra like Planck blackboy, various CIE standard illuminants, (bell shaped) Gauss spectra, a typical white LED spectrum.
-You can read and write LightTools® spectrum files, which are supplied by LED vendors.
+You can create standard spectra like Planck blackbody, all the CIE standard illuminants, (bell shaped) Gauss spectra, typical white LED spectra and more.
+You can read and write LightTools® spectrum files, which are supplied by LED vendors, and also simple tabulated ASCII files.

 And you can do a lot of colorimetric calculations, like CIE 1931 XYZ color coordinates, correlated color temperature (CCT), dominant wavelength, color rendering index, and more.

 I did my very best to get some tricky implementation details right.
-The Planck locus, for example, is computed as tabular values using a fine grid of absolute temperatures and the original formula by Planck.
+The Planck locus, for example, is computed as tabular values using a fine grid of absolute temperatures, the original formula by Planck and CODATA2018 values for the physical constants.
 Then, I provide a spline interpolation function for the color coordinates, which is then used to find the CCT of a spectrum with a root finding algorithm with high precision:

 lam = 360:830;